Garathd/Django-To-Do-List/README.md

 - [HTML Validation](https://www.freeformatter.com/html-validator.html)
 - [CSS Validation](https://jigsaw.w3.org/css-validator/)

+### Continuous Integration

+For Continuous Integration I used Travis which constantly tests my app every time I push a new change to github

 ### Unit Testing

 This project has 24 Unit Tests overall.
 Tests can be run in terminal with the following command: "python3 manage.py test".
 Each app has associated tests.
 The first app is the accounts app, so to run tests on this app the command would be: "python3 manage.py test accounts"

 #### Acounts App Testing ####